mdavid626/blog/_posts/2019-11-25-Basic-Kubernetes-commands.md

 The following commands should help you get started with [Kubernetes](https://kubernetes.io/) and [kubectl](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 ## Get information about your cluster
-List the resources created in your cluster.
+List the resources available in your cluster.
 {% highlight shell %}
 kubectl get nodes
 kubectl get deployments